ddigiorg/simple-cortex/README.md

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/webpages/technology/simple-cortex/ball-demo.gif)

 ## Theory
-- Concurrent stimulae are detectable changes in an environment within a time range.
+- Concurrent stimulae are detectable changes in an environment that occour within a time range.
+To get an intuition for concurrent stimulae, think about the computer screen.
+All pixels must activate in a very narrow window in time (concurrently) to display recognizeable objects.
-- Neurons are sensors respond to concurrent stimulae and have memory.
-- Concurrent neuron activations are the language of the neocortex and may represent spatio-temporal sensory-motor patterns or sequences.
+- Neurons are sensors that respond to concurrent stimulae and have memory in the form of synapses that grow and connect with commonly reoccouring stimulae.
+Neuron activations are the language of the neocortex and represent spatio-temporal sensory-motor patterns and/or sequences of stimulae.

 ## Architecture